lesaint/lesaint.github.io/_drafts/setting_up_a_minecraft_server_on_google_compute_engine.md

 echo "eula=TRUE" > /home/lesaint/minecraft/eula.txt
 ```

-#### start the server
+## start the server

 ```sh
 /home/lesaint/minecraft.sh
 ```

-You must stay connected to the instance for the minecraft server to run, we will discuss below how to [let it run in the background](#let-it-run-in-the-background).
+You must stay connected to the instance for the Minecraft server to run, we will discuss below how to [let it run in the background](#let-it-run-in-the-background).

 ## connect to the server

-The minecraft server is running and you can now to connect to it with a minecraft client (ie. the game).
+The Minecraft server is running and you can now to connect to it with a Minecraft client (ie. the game).

 ### get the server's IP address